kyle-cassidy/delta-ai/planning/REPO_MAP.md

 ## Application Overview

 Delta-AI is a Node.js application that integrates with Delta-DMS, (a document management system forked from Paperless-ngx), to provide AI-enhanced document processing capabilities.
-This readme may refer to Delta-DMS and Paperless-ngx interchangeably.
+This readme may refer to Delta-DMS and Paperless-ngx.
 The application:

 1. Automatically scans and analyzes documents in a Delta-DMS instance
 2. Uses AI to extract metadata (tags, document types, correspondents, dates)